Oak Hammock’s Frequently Asked Questions

 What fees do residents have to pay?

 Communities like Oak Hammock, which provide lifetime residences and long-term health care, require an entrance fee and an ongoing monthly fee for services and amenities.
 The entrance fee ensures that we will be able to provide our residents with top-quality services and amenities.
 A portion of the entrance fee includes a pre-funded component for health care services – very much like a long-term care insurance policy.
 The entrance fee and the monthly fee increase as your square footage per residence increases.
-The average entrance fee for a single resident starts at approximately $425,000 and varies, depending on which contract is chosen and the number occupants per residence.Close
+Entrance fees range from approxmately $195,000 to over $1 million, and fees vary depending on which contract is chosen and the number occupants per residence.Close

 Is a portion of my entrance fee considered a medical prepaid tax deduction?